-The Fort LeBoeuf Historical Society was formed in 1975 originally to preserve the Eagle Hotel, which was in danger of being torn down.
+The Fort LeBoeuf Historical Society was originally formed in 1975 to preserve the Eagle Hotel, which was in danger of being torn down.
 After much fundraising and hard work by many volunteers, the money was generated to purchase this historical building.
 The hotel now houses the Sugar ‘n Spice Restaurant on the first floor, plus museum rooms on the second floor.
 In time, the State turned other buildings over to the Historical Society, creating the Fort LeBoeuf Historical Campus at the south end of Waterford's business district on Route 19.
 In addition to the Eagle Hotel, the Campus includes the FLB Museum, Judson House, and Washington Park.

 We are dedicated to collecting, protecting, and preserving the history of the Waterford area for the interest and education of present and future generations.
 As a non-profit organization, we rely on membership, grants, donations and various fundraisers throughout the year.
 Although many faces have changed over the years, the Historical Society continues to be blessed with hardworking and dedicated volunteers.
 Please consider joining and volunteering to help our efforts.

-Standard Hours of Operation
+Standard Hours of Operation-May-November

 Friday - 10am to 3pm